AI Policy Authoring

 Using the Policy Author

-Step 1: Write Your Description
+Step 1: Write a Description

 Be specific about:

-- Who should have access (roles, groups, user attributes)
+- Who should have access (roles, groups, user attributes).

-- What they should access (resources, actions)
+- What they should access (resources, actions).

-- When/Where access is allowed (conditions, constraints)
+- When/Where access is allowed (conditions, constraints).

-Step 2: Review Generated Policy
+Step 2: Review the Draft

 Step 3: Edit if Needed